|Nutritional Guidelines (per serving)|

 Slice the round steak into serving-size portions or thin strips.
 Sprinkle the meat with kosher salt and freshly ground black pepper.

 Put the flour in a paper bag or plastic food storage bag.
-Add the meat and toss to coat thoroughly with the flour.
+Add the meat and toss to coat thoroughly with flour.

 Heat 2 tablespoons of olive oil or vegetable oil in a large skillet over medium-high heat.
 Add the flour-coated steak and cook, turning to brown all sides.
 This will take about 5 to 6 minutes.